Phase asymmetry ultrasound despeckling with fractional anisotropic diffusion and total variation: Introduction

-In summary, above-mentioned diffusion filters failing to accurately identify edges cannot achieve satisfactory feature preservation.
-Being an important image feature, edge is a basic element of other features, such as ridges and textures, such that failing to preserve the edges will render these features inviable \cite{19}, \cite{20}.
-To solve the drawback of intensity-based edge detector, some local phase-based edge detection methods \cite{21}\cite{22} were developed in ultrasound images.
-Local phase information can be obtained by convolving the image data with a pair of band-pass quadrature filters.
-We then can construct a local phase-based feature indicator called phase symmetry (PS) or phase asymmetry (PAS) depending on the image feature type to be detected \cite{23}.
-Specifically, PS can be used to detect symmetry features for image enhancement, such as bone surface enhancement \cite{24} and vessel enhancement \cite{25} while PAS can be used to identify edge features for ultrasound image denoising \cite{21} and segmentation \cite{22}.
-Inspired by these works \cite{21}\cite{22}, we also use the phase asymmetry to detect edge information.
-In ultrasound images, almost all of real edges are ramp edges of various slopes rather than ideal step edges.
-Especially, low contrast edges refer to the ramp edges with low step amplitude.
+To solve the drawback of intensity-based edge detectors, some local phase-based edge detection methods \cite{39}\cite{40} were developed in ultrasound imaging.
+In analytically representing images using spatially varying sinusoidal waves, the local phase informs us about the location and orientation of image features, while the amplitude provides only information on their intensity.
+More specifically, local phase is an illumination and contrast-invariant measure of feature significance based on a model of feature perception called the local-energy model developed by Morrone \textit{et al.} \cite{41}\cite{42}.
+This model postulates that features are perceived at points in an image, where the Fourier components are maximally in phase.
+A wide range of feature types give rise to points of high-phase congruency.
+These include step edges, line and roof edges, and Mach bands.
+The first local phase-based work for successfully detecting the boundary in echocardiographic images is from Mulet-Parada and Noble \cite{43}.
+We then use the method introduced in \cite{44} to construct a phase congruency (PC)-based feature indicator called phase symmetry (PS) and phase asymmetry (PAS, all acronyms in this paper are listed in Table I) depending on the image feature type to be detected.
+Both PS and PAS are special patterns of PC \cite{44}.
+Specifically, PS can be used to detect symmetry features for image enhancement such as bone surface enhancement \cite{45} and vessel enhancement \cite{4}, while PAS can be used to identify edge features for ultrasound image denoising \cite{39} and segmentation \cite{40}.
+Zhu \textit{et al.} \cite{39} employ the phase congruency-based PAS metric to extract edge features on the phase domain for efficiently and robustly distinguishing features and speckle noise during the ultrasound despeckling process.
+Inspired by these works, we use the PAS to detect various types of edge features.
+In ultrasound images, almost all of the real edges are weak ramp edges of various slopes rather than ideal step edges.
+Particularly, low-contrast edges refer to the weak ramp edges with low-step amplitude.
+In regard to the symmetry features in images, they are also made of edges.
+If we preserve their edges using the PAS indicator, the symmetry features will be preserved properly.

-Both PS and PAS are special patterns of phase congruency (PC) \cite{26} and developed on the postulation that features are perceived at points where their Fourier components are maximal in phase.
-Using Fourier analysis, we can detect a wide range of feature type, such as step edges and lines.
-We just employ PAS measure to detect edges in the image.
-As for symmetry features, they are also made of edges.
-If we protect their edges, symmetry features will be preserved properly.